shubhamkumar13/sandmark-nightly/README.md

-**sandmark-nightly is added to ocaml-bench and future developments would continue [here](https://github.com/ocaml-bench/sandmark-nightly)**
+**sandmark-nightly is added to ocaml-bench and future development would continue [here](https://github.com/ocaml-bench/sandmark-nightly)**

 # sandmark-nightly
 Stores nightly runs of sandmark